LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"Many languages have subphrases and nested structures."*

 *"trees are the perfect data structure to represent ordered and nested structures.
-There are two general kinds of trees we’re going to look at: **parse trees** and **abstract syntax trees**."*
+There are two general kinds of trees we're going to look at: **parse trees** and **abstract syntax trees**."*

 *"Parse trees record the sequence of rules a parser applies as well as the tokens it matches.
 Interior parse tree nodes represent rule applications, and leaf nodes represent token matches."*

-*"a parser execution trace isn’t really the best IR.
-Certainly we need to pinpoint the various substructures, but we don’t need to name them explicitly."*
+*"a parser execution trace isn't really the best IR.
+Certainly we need to pinpoint the various substructures, but we don't need to name them explicitly."*

 ### Building Abstract Syntax Trees